L'École Internationale de Théâtre Jacques Lecoq

 École internationale de théâtre Jacques Lecoq is a school of physical theatre previously located on Rue du Faubourg-Saint-Denis in the 10th arrondissement of Paris.
 In May of 2023 the school announced its departure from Paris and relocation to Avignon, where its next season training would commence that autumn.

 Founded in 1956 by Jacques Lecoq, the school offers a professional and intensive two-year course emphasizing the body, movement and space as entry points in theatrical performance and prepares its students to create collaboratively.
 This method is called mimodynamics.
-The school's graduate list includes renowned figures of stage such as Philippe Gaulier of École Philippe Gaulier, Ariane Mnouchkine of Théâtre du Soleil, Steven Berkoff, and Simon McBurney of Théâtre de Complicité, among others.
+The school's graduate list includes renowned figures of stage such as Philippe Gaulier of École Philippe Gaulier (who was also an instructor at École Jacques Lecoq), Ariane Mnouchkine of Théâtre du Soleil, Steven Berkoff, and Simon McBurney of Théâtre de Complicité, among others.

-Background
+Overview

 The Lecoq program lasts for two years.
 Ninety students from all over the world are accepted in the first year, and out of these, thirty will be accepted into the second year.
 Classes are conducted in French.